smogon/pokemon-showdown/mods/gennext/README.md

   hits again for 80 base power.
 It's like Doom Desire, except it still hits that first time.

-- Confusion now deals damage every attack, but does not stop the attack.
+- Confusion now deals 30 base power damage every attack, but does not stop the attack.
 It now lasts 3-5 turns.

 - Parental Bond now deals half damage on both hits, but confers perfect accuracy like all multi-hit moves.